-Everyone wants to be comfortable outdoors in the mountains, hills and forests: our gear and mindset affects this experience the most.
+Everyone wants to be comfortable outdoors in the mountains, hills and forests.
+With our gear and mindset having ultimate control over this experience.
 Knowing how your body responds to different temperatures and conditions is vital in deciding what to buy for your next adventure.
 We also need to be aware of how our clothing and equipment impacts the environment and indeed our own health when making purchasing decisions.
+This is a full review and field test of the Páramo Velez Adventure Smock.

 The Páramo Velez Adventure Smock is a walking, climbing, cycling and snow sports garment.
 It uses a tightly woven water repellent face fabric that is PFC free in conjunction with a separate layer underneath that is designed to mimic animal fur.
 The layers are not laminated together and it’s the interplay of these two layers that keeps you dry.
 It’s a fascinating mechanism at work here that copies nature and I would suggest you watch a short video that explains the process.